-An open tool for early prediction of pharmacokinetics and antimalarial dose
+An open tool for early dose and PK prediction

 Sharing technology can spark innovation and accelerate the development of lifesaving medicines.
 This is why MMV has developed and made available a free tool for early prediction of (i) clinical pharmacokinetics (PK) (in malaria as well as other diseases) and (ii) the dose required to clear all parasites from an adult malaria patient weighing 50 kilograms.
 The tool aims to help teams optimize compound series and advance the selection of the best possible candidate drugs.